Skip to content

 2. Click Install.

-4. The app appears on your Homarr dashboard and is accessible via its subdomain URL.
+4. Once the image pull completes, the app appears on your Homarr dashboard and is accessible via its URL on the dashboard.

 Managing installed apps